luciolucio/holi/showcase/README.md

 bin/build
 ```

-This will output a package to the `build` directory
+This will output a package to the `build` folder